seqan/flexbar/README.md

 ### Download

+Flexbar source code for building and precompiled binaries for Linux 64 and Mac OS X can be obtained on the release [download](https://github.com/seqan/flexbar/releases) page.
 Follow instructions for building or installation of binaries below.
-A version of Flexbar source code for building or precompiled binaries for Linux 64 and Mac OS X can be obtained on the release [download](https://github.com/seqan/flexbar/releases) page.
 Versions older than 2.4 can be found [here](https://sourceforge.net/projects/flexbar).
 Additionally, Flexbar is available via package manager on Debian systems.

 ### Building from source

 Make sure that `cmake` is available, as well as development and runtime files of the TBB library 4.0 or later (Intel Threading Building Blocks).
 Using a package manager is a simple way to install them.
-Furthermore, the [SeqAn](https://github.com/seqan/seqan) library is required.
+Furthermore, the SeqAn library is required.

-* Download Flexbar source code [release](https://github.com/seqan/flexbar/releases)
+* Download Flexbar source code release
 * Get SeqAn library version 1.4.2 [here](https://github.com/seqan/seqan/releases/download/seqan-v1.4.2/seqan-library-1.4.2.tar.bz2)

 Decompress both and move SeqAn include folder to Flexbar: